smiley-maker/Creamy-Classifier/README.md

 # Creamy-Classifier
 This project sought to find an accurate sentiment analysis model for Ben &amp; Jerry's ice cream reviews using machine learning classification.
 I created a dynamic web based platform to accept new reviews and classify them in real time.
 This platform also allows for user feedback and a continuously improving model.
+Feel free to view the website and write a review of Ben & Jerry's ice cream at http://artengine.pythonanywhere.com/!